-Fertilizer companies ultimately profit from buoyant N-P-K prices, and rising nutrient prices are determined by three key variables, including: 1. rising crop prices (and thus rising fertilizer demand), 2. input costs (e.g. natural gas prices) and 3. currency factors.
+Fertilizer companies ultimately profit from buoyant N-P-K prices, and rising nutrient prices are determined by three key variables: 1. rising crop prices (and thus rising fertilizer demand), 2. input costs (e.g. natural gas prices) and 3. currency factors (e.g. inflation).

-The currency factor is particularly worth mentioning.
-In fact, some of the strongest bull markets in fertilizer stocks have occurred when the U.S. dollar was falling in a sustained fashion over a period of several months-to-years.
+The current inflationary backdrop is particularly worth mentioning.
+In fact, some of the strongest bull markets in fertilizer stocks have occurred when the inflation rate was increasing at a sustained fashion over a period of several months to years.

-Today’s falling dollar is a prime reason why fertilizer stocks are strengthening, for dollar weakness typically translates into commodity price strength.
+Today’s inflationary trend is a prime reason why fertilizer stocks are strengthening, for dollar weakness—plus supply constraints—typically translates into commodity price strength.

-With this in mind, let’s take a look at three fertilizer stocks which should be able to benefit from continued dollar weakness.
+With this in mind, let’s take a look at three fertilizer stocks which should be able to benefit from continued inflation.

 3 Fertilizer Stocks to Consider